crossclassify/xc-sdk-ios/README.md

 This creates a static constant named `shared` that is an instance of the `CrossClassify` class initialized with your site ID and API key.

 ### Step 4: Track pages without any form
-Fo each page which contains no form (e.g. home page) do following instruction based on the framework.
-See step 4.1 and 4.2 for SwiftUI and UIKit versions respecitively.
+For each page that contains no form (e.g. home page) do the following instruction based on the framework.
+See steps 4.1 and 4.2 for SwiftUI and UIKit versions respectively.
 In both versions, you must specify **the page name**.

 #### Step 4.1: `SwiftUI` pages
 Call the following functions from the `body` variable of the `view` struct: